A Look Back: Melee

 A series of three naval battles took place between November 13-15, 1942, forever after known as the Naval Battles of Guadalcanal.
 When the smoke had cleared in the wake of these engagements, the Japanese efforts to retake Guadalcanal from the Americans were doomed to failure, as were their hopes of turning the tide back in their favor in the wake of the disaster they suffered during the Battle of Midway, several months prior.

 But the first engagement of that trio came at a high cost: six US ships and over 1,400 men were lost.
-Initially, it was viewed as a disastrous tactical defeat for the US.
+What looked like a tactical defeat of the US Navy would shortly prove otherwise.

 A Japanese task force of two battleships (Hiei, Kirishima), one light cruiser (Nagara) and eleven destroyers, were sent to utterly destroy the small Marine airstrip on Guadalcanal -- Henderson Field.
 Loaded with special high-explosive bombardment shells for the purpose, the 14" gunned battleships were intended to thoroughly devastate the field and what American aircraft were based there, preparing the way for another naval task force to bring heavy troop reinforcements to the island.
 After recent combat and US naval losses in the area, the Japanese anticipated little to no opposition from US surface forces.

 Meantime -- and while US support and transport vessels were evacuating the area -- an American naval task force of two heavy cruisers (San Francisco, Portland), three light cruisers (Helena, Atlanta, Juneau), and eight destroyers, set forth to intercept and destroy what they believed to be a Japanese task force of destroyers with light cruiser escort, bringing Japanese troop reinforcements to the island.
-Commanding the American force was Rear Admiral Daniel J. Callaghan (pictured at the top), along with Rear Admiral Norman Scott (aboard the Atlanta, pictured at the top).
+Commanding the American force was Rear Admiral Daniel J. Callaghan (pictured at the top), along with Rear Admiral Norman Scott (aboard the Atlanta, pictured at the top; Admiral Scott pictured below).

 At approximately 0125 on the morning of November 13, 1942, the two forces made initial contact.
 For the Japanese task force commander, Admiral Abe, this unexpected contact was a dilemma: withdraw and replace the bombardment shells for his 14" guns with armor piercing, or continue on?
 After some moments of delay, he opted for the latter.